-Chris Limbach finished his first season as the offensive coordinator and quarterbacks coach at Valpo in 2019.
+Chris Limbach is entering his third season as the offensive coordinator and quarterbacks coach at Valpo in Fall 2021.

-During his first season, Limbach worked with a pair of quarterbacks who completed the year in the Top 10 in program history in career passing yards.
+During his first season in 2019, Limbach worked with a pair of quarterbacks who completed the year in the Top 10 in program history in career passing yards.
 Chris Duncan finished the season with 3,725 career passing yards, eighth in program history, while Jimmy Seewald finished with 4,682, fifth in program history.
-Both also ranked among the program’s all-time leaders in total offense with Seewald fifth at 4,610 and Duncan seventh at 4,374.
+Both also ranked among the program’s all-time leaders in total offense with Seewald fifth at 4,610 and Duncan seventh at 4,374 through that season.

 Limbach aided three offensive players to All-PFL Honorable Mention status in 2019 as fifth-year senior offensive lineman Jack Jarnigan, junior wide receiver Deuce Larose and junior wide receiver Ollie Reese were all recognized.